mzulqa1/mzulqa1.github.io/README.md

 ---

-## Customization Tips
+## Customizing the Template

-If you use this repository as a starting point, I recommend customizing it rather than simply reproducing the existing site.
+If you use this repository as a starting point, I recommend customizing it to reflect your own professional identity rather than simply reproducing the existing portfolio.

 In particular:

-- Replace all biographical and professional content with your own
+- Replace all biographical and professional information with your own
 - Use your own profile photograph
 - Replace project images and engineering graphics
-- Add your own publications and research
+- Add your own projects, research, and publications
-- Update all LinkedIn, GitHub, résumé, and application links
+- Update LinkedIn, GitHub, résumé, and application links
-- Adjust colors, typography, and layout to reflect your own professional identity
+- Adjust colors, typography, and layout as desired
+- Remove sections that are not relevant to your work
+- Add new sections appropriate to your profession or portfolio

-ChatGPT or another coding assistant can help explain individual HTML/CSS sections and modify them without requiring extensive web-development experience.
+ChatGPT or another coding assistant can also help explain individual HTML/CSS sections and modify them without requiring extensive web-development experience.

 ---

-## GitHub Pages
+## Publishing with GitHub Pages

 GitHub Pages can publish a static website directly from a GitHub repository.